HieraRS: A Hierarchical Segmentation Paradigm for Remote Sensing Enabling Multi-Granularity Interpretation and Cross-Domain Transfer: Introduction

 2) \textbf{Classification system differences hinder cross-domain generalization.} In addition to the differences in general LCLU classification systems, various domains have also developed dedicated classification standards based on their specific needs.
-For example, the National Forestry and Grassland Administration of China employs a two-level hierarchy for forest land (8 primary categories and 13 subcategories), while the Ministry of Housing and Urban-Rural Development has established a three-level system for urban land use (8, 35, and 44 categories, respectively).
+For example, the National Forestry and Grassland Administration of China employs a two-level hierarchy for forest land (8 primary categories and 13 subcategories), while the Ministry of Housing and Urban-Rural Development has established a three-level system for urban land use (8/35/44 categories).
 Due to discrepancies in category definitions, semantic granularity, and hierarchical structures, existing LCLU models often encounter significant classification biases when directly transferred to tasks in other domains.
-Furthermore, most current models lack the ability to adaptively extend category hierarchies.
+Furthermore, most existing models cannot incrementally refine a category into finer-grained subcategories without retraining from scratch.
 For instance, in crop classification tasks, cropland needs to be further subdivided by crop type.
-However, existing approaches typically require retraining the entire model to accommodate new classification requirements and heavily rely on large amounts of annotated data.
+However, existing approaches typically incur substantial retraining costs and depend on large amounts of annotated data to support such fine-grained category expansion.
 In practice, domain-specific applications often suffer from limited labeled samples, which further restricts the generalizability and real-world applicability of these models.